 A questionnaire he filled out for a project that documented the World War I service of American Jews indicates he graduated from New York University Medical School in June 1915.
 He interned at Williamsburg Hospital in Brooklyn 1915–1916 and Mt.
 Sinai Hospital in Cleveland from September 1916 until entering active duty in May 1917.

 Dr. Burstein was commissioned as a 1st lieutenant in the Medical Reserve Corps on April 23, 1917.
 He entered active service on May 29, 1917.
 He served as regimental medical officer for the 53rd Artillery, Coastal Artillery Corps, serving in France during the Battle of Saint-Mihiel and the Meuse-Argonne Offensive, both in 1918.
 He left active duty on March 13, 1919, but was commissioned as a captain in the Medical Reserve Corps on July 12, 1919.

 Census records give glimpses into Dr. Burstein’s life at ten year intervals.
 By 1920 he had returned to work as a physician in Cleveland and with living with other doctors.
 In 1930 he was married to a Margaret Burstein and living in Chicago.
 1940 found him living in a Scarsdale, New York with a new wife, Vera, and three stepchildren.
 One stepdaughter, Marilyn Luntz Blake, achieved a degree of fame as an actress.

 Lieutenant Colonel Burstein assumed command of the newly activated 32nd Station Hospital at Camp Rucker, Alabama on August 13, 1942.
 He commanded the unit through its remaining stateside assignments to Fort Benning and Camp Kilmer, as well as the beginning of its deployment to Tlemcen, Algeria.
-A January 24, 1943 article in the Canton Repository reported his promotion to colonel (date of rank December 26, 1942).
+A January 12, 1943 morning report entry recorded Burstein’s promotion to colonel (date of rank December 26, 1942).
 The According to Burstein’s September 19, 1972 obituary in the Orlando Evening Star, Burstein “was personally commended by Gen. Omar Bradley” during his time in Tlemcen.